 They may also cause rapid heartbeats and dizziness in some people as well.
 These problems can be worse in people who take MAO inhibitors or antidepressants.

-It is important to consult with your doctor if you have a history of high blood pressure before you take any amino acid supplements.
-Even if you don’t have a history of high blood pressure, talk to your doctor if you take antidepressants as they can also cause a bad reaction.
+It is essential to consult with your doctor if you have a history of high blood pressure before you take any amino acid supplements.
+Even if you don’t have a history of high blood pressure, talk to your doctor if you take antidepressants, as they can also cause a bad reaction.

 Problems for Diabetics

-For people who are diabetic or have pre-diabetes symptoms, taking amino acid supplements can interfere with insulin levels.
+For people who have diabetes or have pre-diabetes symptoms, taking amino acid supplements can interfere with insulin levels.
 The amino acid cysteine can negate the effects of insulin in those who depend on it to control their diabetes.